 Even if you use the best design practices, not all of your digital signage displays will work out.
 That’s why you must preview your designs before adding them to your full-time rotation.

-The best way to do this is by looking at your sign as though you were a customer.
+The best way to do this is by looking at your signage design as though you were a customer.
 Pay attention to where your eyes go.
 Take a few steps back.
 Can you read everything?
 How about from different angles?

 You can ask a few different people for their opinions as well to get a broader consensus on the quality of your new designs.

-Trying to do too much with a single display
+Trying to do too much with a single digital sign board design

 Your goal with a digital signage design is to deliver a specific piece of information to your audience.
 Attempting to do too much with a design screen can detract from this goal tremendously.